 The ultimate bow hunting destination in Africa!

 An abundance of game combined with the large variety of game species in South Africa, will give every bowhunter more bowhunting opportunities than ever before.
-South Africa is truly a bowhunter’s paradise.
+When it comes to bow hunting in Africa, South Africa is truly a bowhunter’s paradise.

 Hannes is qualified and experienced to hunt the dangerous game of Africa with a bow and takes extreme pride in his successes as a bowhunting outfitter.
 His team of well trained professional hunters, trackers and staff will dedicate themselves to take you on a memorable and exciting bowhunting adventure.

-If you have any questions about planning a bowhunting safari with Limcroma Safaris, we would be happy to discuss details and available dates with you.
-Please contact us early as the best dates for bowhunting our region book far in advance.
+If you have any questions about planning to book a bowhunting safari with Limcroma Safaris, we would be happy to discuss details and available dates with you.
+Please contact us early as the best dates for bowhunting in our region require you to book far in advance.